furybee/chrome-tab-modifier/README.md

 * Unique tab
 * Mute tab

+Quick rename can be done by right-clicking anywhere in the page and click on "Rename Tab".

 ## Why?

 I needed a quick UI element in Chrome to know the environment of the tab, as a Web developer I often use multiple versions of the same website: local, pre-production and production.